primaprashant/tq/README.md

-# tq – A Minimal CLI for Queue-Based Task Tracking
+# tqu – A Minimal CLI for Queue-Based Task Tracking

-`tq` is a lightweight command-line tool designed for queue-based task tracking with minimal overhead.
-Instead of complicated features like priorities or due dates, `tq` uses a simple push/pop workflow across one or multiple queues.
-Whether you're managing everyday chores, bills, or side projects, `tq` keeps task tracking fast, intuitive, and distraction-free.
+`tqu` is a lightweight command-line tool designed for queue-based task tracking with minimal overhead.
+Instead of complicated features like priorities or due dates, `tqu` uses a simple push/pop workflow across one or multiple queues.
+Whether you're managing everyday chores, bills, or side projects, `tqu` keeps task tracking fast, intuitive, and distraction-free.

 ## Highlights